ajeetwankhede/Tic-Tac-Toe/readme.md

 doxygen -g <config_file_name>
 gedit <config_file_name>
 ```
-Update PROJECT_NAME and INPUT fields in the configuration file.
+Update PROJECT_NAME, PROJECT_BRIEF, and INPUT fields in the configuration file.
 Then run the following command to generate the documentations.
 ```
 doxygen <config_file_name>
 ```
-In Doxygen folder, config file and genertaed reports are saved as html and latex format in Doxygen directory.
+In doxygen folder, config file (tictactoe) and genertaed reports are saved as html and latex format.

 ## Tools for static code analysis